hannutt/BrowserApplication/README.md

 the loading of the page is controlled by the Worker State object.
 The idea behind this is to give the user a visual idea that the page is completely ready to use.

+Another visual idea is the element describing the state of the Internet connection, which appears in the lower right corner of the user interface.
+If there is a connection, the element is shown in green, and if there is no connection, the element is red.
+This is done with the Process class object which sends a ping command to google.com. if the result of the ping command is 0, the element is filled with the green command setStyle('fx-fill:green) Otherwise, the color of the setStyle setting will be red.

 WebView Browser